theICTlab/3DUNDERWORLD-SLS-GPU_CPU/README.md

 Since there's no good API for cameras, the camera acquisition is not implemented.
 However, interfaces are provided.
 We welcome you to implement your camera class and make a pull request to this project.

+Also please note that since the example data files are currently included in the repository, the size of repository is 300MB.
+It may take while to clone.